Skip to main content

 Digital Skills (40%)

-Evaluates foundational and specialized capabilities necessary for engaging with AI technologies.
-Includes educational attainment, technical capacity, workforce diversity, and labor market dynamics.
+Evaluates AI driven digital transformation by evaluating foundational and specialized capabilities necessary for engaging with AI technologies, including educational attainment, technical capacity, workforce diversity, and labor market dynamics.

 Data & Infrastructure (35%)